hemantjava/Read2024/DSA/theory/micro-services.md

                     - It extremely difficult to change technology or framework because everything is tightly coupled.

  **Microservice architecture:**
-                    - Microservices architecture is built as small independent module based on business functionality.qaq
+                    - Microservices architecture is built as small independent module based on business functionality.
                     - It is easy to scale based on demand.
                     - Each project and module has their own database.
                     - Each project is independent and small in size.
 So overall build and development time gets decrease.